- Staff IT Service Desk

 End the meeting for all participants

 If you organised a meeting, you can save a record of who has attended with Attendance reports for meetings.
-At the moment this is only available during the meeting.
-Microsoft have announced that they intend to make it available after a meeting in the future.
+This report can be downloaded during and after the meeting.

 Change your background